-- Do not touch the reference electrode. - During maintenance work, use emery paper only on the working electrode, not on the reference electrode.
+- ▶ Do not touch the reference electrode. - ▶ Should it be necessary for maintenance work, emery only the working electrode, not the reference electrode.

-3.5.5 Defective membrane cap
+3.5.4 Defective membrane cap

 If when the membrane cap is being screwed on or unscrewed the valve is inadvertently obstructed, this can cause overpressure or underpressure in the membrane cap.
 This can damage the membrane.